Bajva railway station

 Bajva railway station is a railway station in Bajva town of Vadodara district of Gujarat, India.
 Its code is BJW.
 It is the rail head for the Gujarat Refinery for petrol and diesel.
 Bajva is also the loading point of fertilizers from Gujarat State Fertilizers and Chemicals.
 Passenger, MEMU and Intercity trains halt here.

 Major trains

-Following major train halt at Bajva railway station in both direction:
+Following major trains halt at Bajva railway station in both direction: